Jake's Bikes Ltd is a limited company registered in England with company number 07449533. Our registered address is:

 Log data may be examined by developers and administrators in the course of solving technical problems.
 IP addresses of users, derived either from those logs or from records in the database may be used to correlate usernames and network addresses in investigating abuse of our websites and services.

-Bikes collected from Jake’s Bikes in Bristol will be provided fully-assembled and ready to ride.
+Bikes which you collect from us will be provided fully-assembled and ready to ride.
 Bikes sent by courier will have the handlebars, pedals, saddle and front wheel removed.
 You will need a 5mm allen key and strong 15mm spanner to install these.
 Assembly instructions are provided with the bike, but tools are not.
 If in any doubt, we suggest you consult a professional bike mechanic.

 All photographs and images are for illustrative purposes only.
 The actual size and model of bike may differ slightly in specification from those shown, e.g. the headset type, cable routing, of brand of wheel rim and tyre is slightly different one some frame sizes.

 All bicycles provided by Bristol Bicycles are for use on-road and on well-finished, smooth paths and trails.
 They are not suitable for mountain biking, stunting, jumping, carrying more than one person, or any other purposes.

 Please read and ensure you understand the owners manual provided before using the bicycle, and always adhere to the safety warnings and follow the adjustment and maintenance guidelines contained therein.

 All our bicycles come with a 12-month limited warranty on materials and workmanship.
 This warranty extends for one year from date of purchase while owned by the original retail purchaser.